N02870941/mazes/docs/README.md

 # Solving with Dijkstra's algorithm

 We can (theoretically) improve the above DFS by running a variant of Dijkstra's algorithm, which is a generic shortest path algorithm for arbitrary weighted graphs.
 Instead of blindly visiting each unvisited adjacent vertex until we have found our target, we will give them a priority.
 We will visit adjacent verticies that have **lower** cost first.
 This is a greedy approach that takes steps that may be optimal for
 **intermediate** solutions, but not optimal for the **overall** solution.
-So we run the risk of diverging off on to many sub-optimal paths.
+So we run the risk of diverging off on to many sub-optimal paths if the maze has a high branching factor.

-In fact, since each adjacent vertex has the same cost to visit, if the graph only has **one solution**, Dijkstra will behave exactly like DFS.
+In fact, since each adjacent vertex has the same cost to visit, if the graph only has **one solution**, Dijkstra will behave exactly like a greedy BFS.
 The only way we get a speed boost is if there are **multiple ways** to get to the same vertex because that way we could actually **compare** and update costs if a **better** route is found.
 With this in mind, it makes it clear that the added benefit of Dijkstra's algorithm is null and void unless the maze has multiple solutions.

 Pseudo code follows: